Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_usart.md

 Initiates a receiving of `size` number of bytes from an array `dat` using DMA.
 DMA here has high priority.
 Note that this function doesn't wait for the transfer to complete.

-*Note: check the transfer complete flag in the DMA_ISR register (`dmaX_transfercomplete()` function) to know that the data was transferred.
+*Note: check the transfer complete flag in the DMA_ISR register (`dma1_transfercomplete()` function) to know that the data was transferred.
 More on this in the DMA library manual.*

 * void **startTX (uint8_t\* dat, uint16_t size, uint16_t pri = 0x1000)**